 Career Change: Routes to Paid Jobs in the Charity Sector

 So, just what can you do if you feel stuck in the corporate labyrinth and want to shift to the charity sector, but find it too inaccessible?
-Don’t despair, we’ve got some solid advice on how it can be done.
-Remember, perseverance is important, the world of charity jobs is a lot smaller than the corporate world.
+Don’t despair!
+There are plenty of routes you can take to get a paid job in the charity sector, depending on your level of experience and number of transferrable skills.

-There are many reasons why people want to move into the charity sector; cause often comes top of the list, but people often want to make the change for experience and opportunities not to mention the feeling that you’re making a difference every day.
-And it seems clear that younger generations (and career changers!) simply aren’t chasing salaries as we might expect, after all, salary is increasingly the least important aspect of a job.
+There are many reasons why people want to make a career move into the charity sector; cause often comes top of the list, but people also want to make the change for experience and opportunities, not to mention the feeling that you’re making a difference every day.

 There are plenty of charity career options available and you’ll probably notice that there’s a great deal of variety, all of which can be a rewarding alternative to a corporate career.